brucefan1983/CUDA-Programming/src/05-prerequisites-for-speedup/readme.md

 ## 5.3 The math library in CUDA

 In the above program, we have used the `sqrt()` function in the kernel.
 This is one of the many math functions in the CUDA math API.
-For a full list math functions, one can check the official manual of the CUDA math API: http://docs.nvidia.com/cuda/cuda-math-api.
+For a full list of math functions, one can check the official manual of the CUDA math API: http://docs.nvidia.com/cuda/cuda-math-api.

 Any math function such as `sqrt()` has been overloaded.
 For example, `sqrt()` has the following three prototypes: